Tailor-made Luxury Holidays

-By air is the only feasible way to access Zanzibar from outside of East Africa, although there are few direct flights, it is super easy to hop over from Dar es Salam in Tanzania.
-There are daily flights from Dar es Salam to Zanzibar, with a flight time of approximately 25 minutes, flights to Zanzibar are both quick and frequent.
+The only feasible way to access Zanzibar from outside of East Africa is by flying, there are few direct flights, but it is also easy to hop over from Dar es Salam in Tanzania, where flights go daily and are only 25 minutes long.
 There are also many boat options to Zanzibar from mainland Tanzania (Dar es Salam), it is advised to opt for one of the faster, more modern ferries for comfort and peace of mind while travelling.
 There are daily ferries and the trip duration on a more modern ferry is approximately 90 minutes, and boat is generally considered the most convenient mode of transport for accessing Zanzibar.

-Sunshine, soft white sand, calm tropical Indian Ocean and the smell of spices on the trade winds, there is something mysterious and evocative in the name Zanzibar.
-It is somewhere featured on most bucket-lists and for many visitors is considered a stand-alone destination.
-However, due to ease of access, Zanzibar also works beautifully alongside an East African safari in mainland Africa, eg. Tanzania or Kenya.
+Sunshine, soft white sand, calm tropical Indian Ocean and the smell of spices on the trade winds, there is something mysterious and evocative in the nature of Zanzibar.
+It is featured on most bucket-lists and for many visitors is considered a stand-alone destination.
+However, due to ease of access, Zanzibar also works beautifully alongside an East African safari in mainland Africa.
 With direct, light aircraft flights and convenient connection times, you can get from breakfast in the bush, to dinner on the beach with complete ease.

 Whatever experience you are looking for, our experts are ready to help…